kopecmartin/carRegisterOnBlockchain/README.md

 Let's say, the service stations of type 1 adds also a mileage check, which means, they would create a transaction in the blockchain which increases the mileage of the car.
-In most EU countries the mileage check is done by police, only when a car ownership got changed.
+In most EU countries the mileage check is done by police, only when a car ownership gets changed.
 So if the service station does mileage checks, the interval between checks is reduced and therefore the tempering with the mileage is less effective and less attractive.